-In the previous lesson, you constructed a workbook that allowed you to examine the prescription history of a Washington State doctor.
+In the previous lesson, you constructed a workbook that allowed you to examine the prescription history of a Washington state doctor.
 In this lesson, you'll examine the second tip you received, about a doctor in Florida.
 This doctor is also under suspicion for overprescribing lidocaine, which can be used in the illegal drug trade.
 You'll start by creating a second page and adding the model you created in the last lesson.
-Then, you'll update it to show the data for the Florida doctor's prescriptions and analyze it to find suspicious patterns.
+Then, you'll update it to show the data for the Florida doctor's prescriptions and analyze it for possible suspicious patterns.

 Create a second page

 Each workbook can have multiple pages that allow you to switch between models and analyses.
 To investigate the Florida doctor, you'll create another page and add the model to it.
 Then, you'll add the data for the Florida doctor's prescriptions.

 - On the ribbon, next to the Washington state tab, click New page.

 A new page is created and the Add To Page window appears.